 What are the issues?

-- Managing Lynch syndrome: People with Lynch syndrome should be placed in a surveillance programme to receive regular colonoscopy every 18 months to 2 years.
+- Managing Lynch syndrome: People with Lynch syndrome should be placed in a screening or surveillance programme to receive regular colonoscopy every 18 months to 2 years.
 This can help to reduce the chance of dying from bowel cancer by as much as 72%.
 Unfortunately, we’ve found that people with Lynch syndrome often have to wait unacceptable amounts of time for their routine appointments.
 As there is no known cure, it is crucial people with Lynch syndrome receive coordinated, timely and high quality care to reduce their lifetime risk of bowel cancer.